kerryguard/mommafinds/_posts/2019-03-10-three-year-old-sleep-training.md

 ## Sleep is for the weak

-My dad used to use the phrase that phrase.
+My dad used to use that phrase.
 Man can survive on 4 - 5 hours a night.

-I think my three old has his genes because for the last few months she has fallen asleep, earliest by 9:45PM and we had to go in her room multiple times between 8:30 and 9:45PM until she did.
+I think my three old has his genes because for the last few months (maybe longer) she has fallen asleep, earliest by 9:45PM and we had to go in her room multiple times between 8:30 and 9:45PM until she did.

 Here was our bedtime routine:
 + 7:30 - Bath